hoanganhismeee/Spank/README.md

 # Spank
+## Inspired by a random Instagram reel, decided to test it myself
 ### Ever get so frustrated at your bugs that you just wanna slap the laptop?

 Well now it slaps back.
 Spank listens to your microphone and waits for that desk smack, table knock, or full-on laptop spank — and the moment it hears one, it fires off a random sound effect of your choice.